MalickNdiye/PHOSTER/README.md

 # 3. Phage Identification

-In this section we identify phages in both the bacterial and virl fraction using virsorter2, VIBRANT and ViralVerify.
+In this section, we identify phages in both the bacterial and virl fraction using virsorter2, VIBRANT and ViralVerify.
 Then the output of these tools is aggragated. a normalized score is given to all contigs based on how many tools identified it as a phage and the confidence in the prediction.
 Finally, all contigs that pass a given threshols (more or less equivalent to being identified with low confidence by 3 tools) are retained.

 # 4. Polish Viral Contigs